Does Meetup.com Work For Making Friends?

 You may enjoy talking to some people you've seen at a few of a group's events, but when you ask if they'd like to hang out outside of a meet up they look at you funny.
 Know not everyone thinks this way.
 Also ask yourself if you could accept only seeing those people at meet ups if you like their company otherwise.
 It's a bit limiting, but not the worst thing ever.

 "I went to a meet up and it was awkward.
 No one knew what to say to each other"Yep, sometimes this happens.
 It can be uncomfortable the first few times you go to a Meetup.com event.
 It's an unfamiliar situation, and not everyone is good at chatting to strangers.
 If a lot of the attendees are new and feeling out of their element, the get together can have a stilted, nervous vibe to it.

 Once more, this doesn't happen at every event.
 Also, with practice you can get to a point where you're comfortable at meet ups, and can even be the relaxed veteran that helps the newbies feel at ease.

 "I heard Meetup.com is only for weirdos who can't make friends through other means"

 Nope.
 Not true.
-Meet ups are attended by all types of people.
-Most are regular folk who either want to add some new blood to their social circle, have recently moved to the area, or want to take part in a particular activity.
+Meet ups are attended by all types.
+Most are regular people who either want to add some new blood to their social circle, recently moved to the area, or want to take part in a particular activity.
 There's nothing odd or shameful about wanting to be sociable or make more friends.

 "I went to a meet up and there were no hot chicks/guys there"